 In Part 1 of Understanding the Mass, we examined how the Mass relates to the Sacrifice of Jesus on the cross.
 In this, part 2 of the series, we ask in what way the Eucharist can be said to be our sacrifice, the self-offering of the Church with its head.
 The New Testament calls Christians “priests” and priests are those who offer sacrifice of praise & thanksgiving.

-In a very real way, the Eucharist is our sacrifice too.
+In a very real way, the Eucharist is not only Christ’s sacrifice, but our sacrifice as well.
 The New Testament calls us “priests,” and priests are those who offer sacrifice.
 “Like living stones be yourselves built into a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ” (1 Pt 2:5).
 If there is only one sacrifice, then somehow our priesthood associates us with Christ’s act of self-offering to the Father.

 Sacrifice of Praise & Thanksgiving